How Much Extra Paint Does a Spray Gun Use?

 Is it better to roll or spray paint?

-Spraying paint results in more even, smooth finish that dries faster.
-Rolling is cheaper and uses less paint, but can leave runs, uneven paint and takes much longer to dry.
+Spraying paint gives you a smoother, more even finish that dries faster—perfect for a professional look.
+Rolling, on the other hand, is more budget-friendly and uses less paint, but it can leave behind streaks, uneven coverage, and takes longer to dry.

 Does a paint sprayer use more paint than a brush?